flovan/headstart/docs/cli.md

 hs build --s --t
 ````

-If you'd like to get a friendlier subdomain, you can try requesting one by passing a value to the tunnel flag:
+If you'd like to get a custom subdomain, you can try requesting one by passing a value to the tunnel flag:

 ````
 headstart build --serve --tunnel=cool-project